Prospect Bluff Historic Sites: Before 1814

 William Panton was present at the conference, and agreed with the Indians to establish a store at such a place as he or his co-partners might find suitable between the forks of Flint river and the mouth of the Apalachicola River, provided that letters of license were issued to him and his partners.
 The agreement was confirmed by the Crown, and the traders were granted the necessary license.
 Their store opened in 1784, by which time Spain had regained possession of Florida, at Fort San Marcos de Apalache (modern St. Marks, Florida).
 This store was attacked and looted by the adventurer William Augustus Bowles in 1792 and again in 1800, at which point it ceased operations.

 A trading post run by John Forbes and Company, successors to Panton, Leslie & Company, was set up in 1804 at the more defensible Prospect Bluff at the request of "Indians" ("Mickosuckees" is the only ethnicity mentioned).
 It was "manned by Edmund Doyle with some assistance from William Hambly, an Indian trader with years of experience in the area."
-Both "owned plantations higher up the river, at Spanish Bluff on the west bank and near present-day Bristol."
+Doyle and Hambly "each owned plantations higher up the river, at Spanish Bluff on the west bank and near present-day Bristol on the east bank."

 The site of the trading post was inside the walls of the Fort, built around it; this explains why the precise site has never been identified.
-(Cox, without citing any evidence, says the Fort was "adjacent" to the store.)
 It included a building for storing hides (what the Native Americans had to trade), quarters for negro slaves, and a cow pen for several hundred cattle that were raised nearby.
 During the War of 1812, British troops ransacked the store and freed the slaves.

 Figures on the number of maroons who settled in the surrounding area range from 300 to 1,000.

 The blacks developed plantations extending up to 50 miles along the river.
 A report from 1812 mentions over 36 cleared acres and 1,200 cattle, and they lived in "large and well-built cabins".
 Their crops were peas, beans, corn, and rice.